josbeir/cakephp-docs-md/docs/4/en/development/routing.md

 );
 ```

-File extensions are used by [/controllers/components/request-handling](components/request-handling.md)
+File extensions are used by [Request Handling](../controllers/components/request-handling.md)
 to do automatic view switching based on content types.

 ## Route Scoped Middleware